 For the organized killer, it is all about controlling the situation and making the most out of the murder.
 They want to savor it.
 In the past, organized serial killers have told investigators that they would often fantasize about ways to “improve” their next kill.
 “She nearly got away from me because I didn’t do X or Y. I better make sure that I don’t make the same mistake the next time.”
 “I should have hidden her body in a better spot.”
 “I’ll use a gun to control her the next time instead of a knife.”
 “I should have brought some cleaning products.”

 As opposed to the disorganized killer, organized killers have the ability to “improve” on their mistakes and change their Modus Operandi.
 This can make them more difficult to identify and capture.

 Because of this, investigators will often pay close to attention to the first known murder.
 This is because the first murder will often be sloppy in comparison to his subsequent murders.
 For example, he may have targeted a victim that lived relatively close to his own home.
 Or might not have gone through as much effort to clean the crime scene.

-All in all, he will generally become more confident and efficient with each kill.
+All in all, he will generally become more confident with each kill.

 Multiple crime scenes.

 An organized murder will typically have three crime scenes:

 - Where the victim was killed.

 This can obviously pose a challenge to law enforcement, as organized offenders will typically go through great lengths to conceal their crimes.
 The organized killer may attempt to dispose of the victim’s body in a way that makes it difficult to find.
 He might bury the body in a secluded spot or even dismember it so that it is easier to hide.

 Organized offenders are a lot more savvy when it comes to police investigation methods.
 This means that they will clean the crime scene in attempt to get rid of any trace evidence.
 The murder weapon will be thrown away or cleaned and hidden.
 They will also closely follow news reports about the murder.